Shawn Crahan: Film career

 In June 2016, Crahan made his directing debut with the film Officer Downe based on the graphic novel Officer Downe written by Joe Casey and illustrated by Chris Burnham.
 Crahan also directed the music video for the song "A-M-E-R-I-C-A" by Motionless in White and "We Are" by Hollywood Undead.

 Production work

 Crahan has also participated in several other music-related endeavours, and acted as executive producer on L.D.
 50 by Mudvayne and the self-titled debut album by downthesun.
 He was also briefly the owner of a short-lived record label, Maggot Recordings (also known as Maggot Corps.), which existed briefly between 2001 and 2002 as a subsidiary of London-Sire Records, a Warner Music Group label.
 The label's only signed act was downthesun.
 The label was rendered defunct following the collapse of London-Sire in January 2002.
 Downthesun's self-titled debut album, which was scheduled to be released in February 2002 through the label, was eventually released through Roadrunner in October 2002.

+Crahan later founded Big Orange Clown Records, a vanity label within Sanctuary Records, which has so far signed the metalcore band Gizmachi.
+He also served as producer for their sole full-length album, The Imbuing.